 The development of nanotechnologies in Grenoble: between a deterritorialized risk and an opposition with uncertain targets, what place for a consideration of the risks at the local scale?, Liéval C, presentation at the seminar “Nanomaterials in the environment and impacts on ecosystems and human health” organized by EnvitéRA, July 2012

 for example: the risk related to nanomaterials is either minimized or considered as being “under control”.
-However, in the latter case, the “control” of risks stops at the laboratory doors!
-The risks related to the products that come out of them are not controlled, exposing workers who use or repair them and/or consumers, without them being aware of it.
+However, the “control” of risks stops at the laboratory doors.
+The risks related to the products that come out of the lab are not controlled, exposing unsuspecting workers and/or consumers who use or repair them.

-Record workers’ exposure and monitor their health over the long term
+Record workers’ exposure and monitor their long-term health

-The need to set up a specific health monitoring system for workers exposed to nanomaterials has been pointed out for many years33See in particular:
+The need to set up a specific health monitoring system for workers exposed to nanomaterials has been emphasized for many years32See in particular:

 Weight of epidemiological evidence for titanium dioxide risk assessment: current state and further needs, Guseva Canu I et al, Journal of Exposure Science & Environmental Epidemiology, 2019